-Tuition and fees must be paid in full at the time of registration.
-Tuition and fee schedule can be found at: http://centralaz.edu/16-17fees (also see page 250)
+Tuition and fees must be paid in full at the time of registration: centralaz.edu/Home/Admissions/Paying for College.htm (also see page 250)

 Failure to make payment arrangements may result in the loss of registration.
-Purge dates (withdrawal for non-payment) for each academic term can be found on CAC's website at http://www.centralaz.edu/.
+Purge dates (withdrawal for non-payment) for each academic term can be found on CAC's website at centralaz.edu/feedelete.